Engineering Calculators

 Methodology, Equations, and Examples:

-F - Future Value
+F – Future Value (amount at the end of n periods)

-n - Number of Time Periods
+n – Number of periods

 Here are the formulas used in the Engineering Economics Calculator, along with examples for each: